 Forgotten Kingdoms: From the Hittite Empire to the Arameans

-The Louvre’s current special exhibition “Forgotten Kingdoms: From the Hittite Empire to the Arameans” is supported by a generous grant from the International Council of the Louvre.
+The Louvre’s summer 2019 special exhibition “Forgotten Kingdoms: From the Hittite Empire to the Arameans” was supported by a generous grant from the International Council of the Louvre.

 The Hittite empire, a great rival power of ancient Egypt, ruled over Anatolia and held sway over the Levant until about 1200 BC.
 The exhibition invites visitors to rediscover the mythic sites of this forgotten civilization.